-The gastric balloon is removed 6 months after it is inserted.
-This is also done using a gastroscope whilst you are sedated.
+Depending on which one you opt for, the gastric balloon is removed either 6 or 12 months after it is inserted.
+This is done using a gastroscope whilst you are sedated.

 There is limited information about the amount of weight that patients regain after the gastric balloon is removed.
 Should you alter your eating behaviour and adopt an exercise regime and maintain it following removal of the balloon, you will see the greatest and most sustained weight loss results.

-Our guide price for the gastric balloon is £4,000.
+Our price for the gastric balloon starts from only £4,000.
 All our weight loss packages benefit from: